David Salness, Director, Chamber Music Activities

 - String Chamber Ensembles: Professor David Salness, coordinator

 - Percussion Ensemble: Professor Lee Hinkle, Music Director

 Graduate students interested in intensive chamber studies are encouraged to apply for the fellowship woodwind quintet or the string quartet.
 Appointed each academic year, the ensembles offer:

 - Full tuition remission

-- Intensive study with the UMD woodwind faculty, Guarneri String Quartet, and the Left Bank Quartet
+- Intensive study with the members of the chamber music faculty, visiting guest artists and members of The Left Bank Quartet